0xThresh/fRPC-Substrate/README.md

 ```

 Success!
 Go ahead and replace the `round-robin` mode with the `random` mode in your config file, stop and start the gateway and have a look at the different endpoint management.
+Note that if you are using Docker, you will need to rebuild the Dockerfile and start a new container after making changes to the config file in order for the changes to take effect.

 Congrat's, you just took a major step toward keeping you dAPP decentralized, available and performant!
 Now it's time to dive into the Fluence protocol and technology stack to learn how to improve upon the basic substrate and compete for hackathon bounties.